MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 This will connect the new peer to the channel.
 You should then check the peer logs to ensure all the TX are being sent to the new peer.
 If there are existing blocks on the channel you should see them replicating to the new peer.
 Look for messages in the log file such as `Channel [mychannel]: Committing block [14385] to storage`.

+### Deploy Marbles
+Marbles requires connectivity to three Fabric components:

+* Orderer: the Orderer was created by the facilitator before the workshop started.
+The facilitator will provide the endpoint
+* Peer: this is the peer you started in step 9.
+We will expose this using an NLB below (NLB because peers communicate using gRPC)
+* CA: this is the CA you started in step 8.
+We will expose this using an ELB below (ELB because the CA server exposes a REST API)

+Marbles requires changes to the config/connection_profile_tls.json file.

+NOTE: Marbles running locally cannot connect to the ELB port 7054 if you are running your VPN software.
+Please stop the VPN before connecting.

+I also needed to